Waste: Electronic waste

 E-Waste is not only a problem in the US, but also a global issue.
-To tackle this issue, requires collaboration from multiple agencies across the world.
-Some agencies include U.S. EPA, Taiwan Environmental Protection Administration (Taiwan EPA), International E-Waste Management Network (IEMN), and environmental offices from Asia, Latin America, the Caribbean, Africa, and North America.
+Tackling this issue requires collaboration from multiple agencies across the world.
+Some agencies involved in this include U.S. EPA, Taiwan Environmental Protection Administration (Taiwan EPA), International E-Waste Management Network (IEMN), and environmental offices from Asia, Latin America, the Caribbean, Africa, and North America.

-Mixed Waste
+Mixed waste

-Mixed waste is a term that has different definitions based its context.
-Most commonly, Mixed Waste refers to hazardous waste which contains radioactive material.
+Mixed waste is a term that has different definitions based on its context.
+Most commonly, mixed waste refers to hazardous waste which contains radioactive material.
 In this context, the management of mixed waste is regulated by the EPA and RCRA and Atomic Energy Act.
-The Hazardous materials content is regulated by RCRA while the radiological component is regulated by the Department of Energy (DOE) and Nuclear Regulatory Commission (NRC).
+The hazardous materials content is regulated by RCRA while the radiological component is regulated by the Department of Energy (DOE) and Nuclear Regulatory Commission (NRC).

 Mixed waste can also be defined as a type of waste which includes recyclable materials and organic materials.
-Some examples of mixed waste in this context include a combination of broken glassware, floor sweepings, non-repairable household goods, non-recyclable plastic and metal, and clothing and furnishings.
-Additionally, ashes and soot, residential renovation waste materials are also included under this definition.
+Some examples of mixed waste in this context include a combination of broken glassware, floor sweepings, non-repairable household goods, non-recyclable plastic and metal, clothing, and furnishings.
+Additionally, ashes, soot, and residential renovation waste materials are also included under this definition.

 Medical Waste

 This type of waste is typically generated from hospitals, physicians' offices, dental practices, blood banks, veterinary offices, and research facilities.
 This waste has often been contaminated with bodily fluids from humans or animals.
 Examples of this type of contamination can include blood, vomit, urine, and other bodily fluids.
-Concerns started to generate when medical waste was appearing on east coast beaches in the 1980’s.
+Concerns started to generate when medical waste was appearing on east coast beaches in the 1980s.
 This forced congress to pass the Medical Waste Tracking Act.
-This act was only in effect for approximately 3 years after the EPA concluded the “disease-causing medical waste was greatest at the point of generation and naturally tapers off after that point.”
+This act was only in effect for approximately 3 years after the EPA concluded the "disease-causing medical waste was greatest at the point of generation and naturally tapers off after that point."

 Prior to the Hospital Medical Infectious Waste Incinerator (HMIWI) standard, approximately 90% of the infectious waste was incinerated before 1997.
 Due to the potential of negatively affect air quality, alternative treatment and disposal technologies for medical waste was developed.
 These new alternatives include: